Rio Lobo

-Rio Lobo is a 1970 American Western film directed and produced by Howard Hawks—his final film—starring John Wayne, based on a screenplay by Burton Wohl and Leigh Brackett, and composed by Jerry Goldsmith.
-The film was shot in Cuernavaca in the Mexican state of Morelos and in Tucson, Arizona.
-It was the third Howard Hawks film to explore the theme of a town sheriff defending his office against belligerent local outlaws; the others were Rio Bravo (1959) and El Dorado (1966), both also starring John Wayne.
+Rio Lobo is a 1970 American Western film directed and produced by Howard Hawks, his final directorial effort.
+It stars John Wayne in the lead role, along with Jorge Rivero, Jennifer O'Neill, Jack Elam, Victor French and Susana Dosamantes.
+The film's screenplay was written by Burton Wohl and Leigh Brackett, with a musical score composed by Jerry Goldsmith.
+It was shot in Cuernavaca in the Mexican state of Morelos and in Tucson, Arizona.

+This was the third Howard Hawks film to explore the theme of a town sheriff defending his office against belligerent local outlaws; the others were Rio Bravo (1959) and El Dorado (1966), both also starring John Wayne.

+Rio Lobo was released by National General Pictures on December 17, 1970.
+It was a critical and commercial disappointment upon initial release, though retrospective reviews have been more positive.

 Plot

 During the American Civil War, a secret Union army payroll train is raided by Confederates, led by Captain Pierre Cordona and Sergeant Tuscarora Phillips.
 Union Colonel Cord McNally loses his close friend, Lieutenant Ned Forsythe, in the raid, and the complexity of the Confederates' scheme indicates that Union traitors must have provided them with the details about the transport.
 In the ensuing pursuit, McNally's squad is spread thinner and thinner, until he is left alone and captured by the Confederates.
+They demand that McNally lead them safely past Union camps since he knows the general location of the troops they want to avoid.
 McNally tricks them by leading them to a Union camp and raising the alarm; Cordona and Tuscarora are captured, but refuse to tell McNally who sold them their information.

-Despite this development, the three men gain a mutual respect for each other.
+Despite this development, the three men gain respect for each other.
 After the war ends, McNally visits Cordona and Tuscarora as they are being released.
 He asks them once more about the traitors.
-They are surprised that McNally does not resent them for the death of Lt Forsythe, but McNally explains that he respects the difference between a fair fight and treachery.
-However, all the former Confederates can provide is a physical description, but they agree to contact McNally if they see either of the two men again.
+They are surprised that McNally does not resent them for the death of Lt Forsythe, but McNally explains that he respects the difference between an act of war and treason.
+All the former Confederates can provide is a physical description, though, but they agree to contact McNally if they see either of the two men again.

 Sometime later, McNally is contacted by his friend Sheriff Pat Cronin of Blackthorne, Texas.
 Cronin tells McNally that Cordona is staying at the local hotel and wants to talk to him.
 When McNally arrives in Blackthorne, he meets a young woman, Shasta Delaney, who has come to report the murder of her employer by a deputy of Rio Lobo's sheriff, "Blue Tom" Hendricks.
 Shortly afterwards, a posse from Rio Lobo arrives and wants to take Delaney away.
 Delaney identifies their leader, "Whitey" Carter, as the murderer to whom she was referring.
 When one of the posse aims a gun at Cronin, Delaney shoots Whitey from under the table, resulting in a shoot-out in which McNally, Cronin, and Cordona finish off the posse.